JJDomingues/JJDomingues/README.md

 ## 🌍 From Brazil | Building a Career in Data & AI

 I'm a **self-taught developer** transitioning into **Data Science and AI Engineering**.
-Currently based in **Ceará, Brazil** 🇧🇷, working towards remote international opportunities in data-driven companies.
+Currently based in **Pará, Brazil** 🇧🇷, working towards remote international opportunities in data-driven companies.

 ---